xiix0/scam/README.md

-Try to get all of your posthumous medals in advance.
+You have a strong appeal for members of your own sex.